enrico-dev/enrico/doc/source/userguide/input.rst

 .. note:: In ENRICO, the Boron parts-per-million (ppm) is defined as the ppm
           Boron on a number-density basis.

-.. note:: ENRICO assumes that the reactivity effect of the H and O in boric acid
+.. note:: ENRICO assumes that the reactivity effect of the Hydrogen and Oxygen
-          is small and on the order of the Hydrogen and Oxygen number density variations in water.
+          in boric acid is small and on the order of their number density variations in water.
 Therefore, the ENRICO's Boron search only modifies the Boron concentrations and not the Hydrogen and Oxygen as the Boron ppm varies.